the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 ### Exercises:

-* Define the PropType interface for the search component
+* Define the PropType interface for the Search component
 * Add and update the PropType interfaces when you add and update components in the next chapters
 * Read more about [React PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html)